Olga Talamante: Imprisonment

-In November 1974, Talamante was arrested in Azul, Argentina for political activity, and subsequently imprisoned and tortured.
+In November 1974, Talamante was arrested in Azul, Argentina, for political activity, and subsequently imprisoned and tortured.

 The Olga Talamante Defense Committee petitioned the United States Congress and State Department for her release.
 By the time she was freed on March 27, 1976, Talamante had become nationally known.
 She returned to the San Francisco Bay Area, where she began working for the Argentine Commission for Human Rights.

-In her capacity as a representative of the Argentine Commission for Human Rights, she was involved in the case of United States vs. Horacio Daniel Lofredo..
+In her capacity as a representative of the Argentine Commission for Human Rights, she was involved in the case of United States vs. Horacio Daniel Lofredo.

 After being released, Talamante continued working with other minority causes in the United States.
-She was Western branch Vice President of INROADS, an association aimed at helping Hispanic, African American and Native American business and engineering students to gain college scholarships.
+She was the Western branch Vice President of INROADS, an association aimed at helping Hispanic, African American and Native American business and engineering students to gain college scholarships.

 Other jobs

 Talamante has worked with Head Start, the YMCA, and the American Friends Service Committee.

 Talamante became first executive director of the Chicana/Latina Foundation in January 2003, joining such other notables as artist Viviana Paredes, real estate agent Lorena Hernandez, civil rights advocate Frances E. Contreras, and doctor Olga E. Terrazas, among others, in the organization.

 Talamante has served as co-chair of the board of the National Center for Lesbian Rights.